Guitar controller: Implementation as game controllers

 Other vendor-specific features can be implemented using standard controls, or combinations of them.
-For example, the solo bar on a Rock Band guitar controller is implemented using the same controller buttons as the main fret buttons, plus an additional modifier key, whereas the Slide Bar from recent versions of Guitar Hero is simply another axis.
+For example, the solo bar on a Rock Band guitar controller is implemented using the same controller buttons as the main fret buttons, plus an additional modifier key, whereas the slide bar from recent versions of Guitar Hero is simply another axis.
 Guitar controllers also have a "gesture" feature in which the player can tilt or gently shake the guitar neck, which is used in most guitar games to activate a power-up mode, such as Star Power in Guitar Hero games or Overdrive in Rock Band games.
-This function is also usually mapped to an axis, or the Wii Remote's motion sensors for Wii-based guitar controllers.
+This function is also usually mapped to an axis, or the Wii Remote's motion sensors for Wii-remote based guitar controllers.

 Variations

 Guitar Hero (PlayStation 2)

 The Harmonix Guitar Hero Guitar Controller was a 3/4 scale replica of a Gibson SG.
 The controller has 5 buttons under the tuning pegs, on the neck of the guitar.
 These buttons are as follows: green, red, yellow, blue, and orange.
-Then, at the bottom of the guitar are as follows: a Start button, a Select button, a Whammy Bar, and a Strum bar.
+Then, at the bottom of the guitar are as follows: a Start button, a Select button, a whammy bar, and a strum bar.

 Guitar Hero II (PlayStation 2 & Xbox 360)

-The Harmonix Guitar Hero 2 Guitar Controller has two different variations.
+The Harmonix Guitar Hero II guitar controller has two different variations.
 The first being for the PlayStation 2 which has the same layout as the previous model, but the guitar's design is different.
 This guitar was based on a red Gibson SG.